 - either halant removes the 'Akār' of the preceding consonant and vanishes,

 - or changes the form of the preceding consonant by removing a part (from right hand side) of the preceding consonant and vanishes

 - or remain visible after the consonant.

-In most of the cases the half-form is a part of the corresponding full-form.
+In some of the cases the half-form is a part of the corresponding full-form.

 While typing in electronic devices like computers and mobiles, halant is displayed temporarily till next consonant of the syllable is typed.

 Mostly the halant is absorbed (not shown) in a syllable.

 In ĐevaNāgarī, about 80% occurrence of the consonants are in their full-form.

 IMHO, Unicode standard erroneously used a word 'Virāma' to denote halant!

 A plough or plow used by farmers is also called 'hal'.
 This character hal looks (slanted) like the blade of a simple plough.
 But most probably this is not the reason why this character is called hal.
 Most probably this has something to do with the word 'ha' (ह) and 'la' (ल).